How does car insurance work?

 How is car insurance priced?

-Insurers consider many factors when determining your auto policy rate, including your age, driving history, location, and car make and model can impact your insurance rate, especially if you carry comprehensive and collision coverage.
+Insurers consider many factors when determining your auto policy rate, including your age, driving history, and location.
+For instance, your car's make and model can impact your insurance rate, especially if you carry comprehensive and collision coverage.
 Check out our car insurance discounts and tips for getting cheap car insurance.

 What is a car insurance premium?

 Your auto insurance premium is the amount of money you pay your car insurance company in exchange for coverage.
 You generally have the option to pay your premium monthly or all at once for your policy term.

 What is a car insurance deductible?

 Your car insurance deductible is the out-of-pocket expense you need to pay before your insurer will cover your claim.